-- 1. Reviewed and approved the Energy Transition Financing Plan for South Luzon Thermal Energy Corporation ("SLTEC"), for endorsement to the board: - 2.
-Reviewed and approved the amendments to the Administration and Management Agreement between the Company and SLTEC, for endorsement to the board; - 3.
-Reviewed and approved the Company's extension of a corporate guarantee in favor of ENEX Energy Corp. ("ENEX"), for endorsement to the board; - 4.
+- Reviewed and approved the Energy Transition Financing Plan for South Luzon Thermal Energy Corporation ("SLTEC"), for endorsement to the board; - 2.
+Reviewed and approved the amendments to the Administration and Management Agreement between the Company and SLTEC, for endorsement to the board; - Reviewed and approved the Company's extension of a corporate guarantee in favor of ENEX Energy Corp. ("ENEX"), for endorsement to the board; - 4.
 Reviewed and approved the engagement of BPI Capital Corporation as one (1) of the Issue

+The attendance of the members at the meetings of the Committee held in 2022 is as follows:

+18 Jan 2022 14 Mar 2022 18 Ap

+Sherisa P. Nuesa (Chairperson) ~ ~ ~

+Nicole Goh Phaik Khim ~ ~ ~

+Melinda L. Ocampo ~ ~ ~

-- Managers and Joint Lead Underwriters and Bookrunners for the Company's proposed peso bond offering, for endorsement to the board; - 5.
-Reviewed and approved the sale of the Company's shares in SLTEC to ETM Philippines Holdings, Inc. ("EPHI"), for endorsement to the board: - 6.
-Reviewed and approved the Company's extension of a bridge loan to EPHI of up to ₱2.6 billion to fund EPHI's subscription to redeemable preferred shares in SLTEC, for endorsement to the board: - 7.
-Reviewed and approved the short-term loan to be extended by ACE Endevor, Inc. ("Endevor") of ₱100 million in favor of Ingrid Power Holdings, Inc. ("Ingrid Power"), for endorsement to the board of Endevor: - 8.
-Reviewed and approved the Company's Enterprise Risk Management Policy, for endorsement to the board: - 9.
-Reviewed and approved the Company's renewal of its up to ₱150 million loan in favor of ENEX, for endorsement to the board: and - 10.
-Reviewed and approved the Company's extension of an up to ₱1.25 billion loan to Ingrid Power, for endorsement to the board.
+Managers and Joint Lead Underwriters and Bookrunners for the Company's proposed peso bond offering, for endorsement to the board;

+Reviewed and approved the sale of the Company's shares in SLTEC to ETM Philippines Holdings, Inc. ("EPHI"), for endorsement to the board;

+6. Reviewed and approved the Company's extension of a bridge loan to EPHI of up to ₱2.6 billion to fund EPHI's subscription to redeemable preferred shares in SLTEC, for endorsement to the board;

+Reviewed and approved the short-term loan to be extended by ACE Endevor, Inc. ("Endevor") of ₱100 million in favor of Ingrid Power Holdings, Inc. ("Ingrid Power"), for endorsement to the board of Endevor;

+8. Reviewed and approved the Company's Enterprise Risk Management Policy, for endorsement to the board;

+Reviewed and approved the Company's renewal of its up to ₱150 million loan in favor of ENEX, for endorsement to the board; and

+10. Reviewed and approved the Company's extension of an up to ₱1.25 billion loan to Ingrid Power, for endorsement to the board.